joreilly/PeopleInSpace/README.md

 ### Jetpack Compose for Desktop client

 This client is available in `compose-desktop` module.
-Note that you currently need to use EAP version of kotlin plugin and also use appropriate JVM when running (works for example with Java 11)
+Note that you need to use appropriate version of JVM when running (works for example with Java 11)

 ### Languages, libraries and tools used